cg3hci/4AxisMilling/README.md

 where parameters can be:

-- `model_length`: the length of the output model along the rotation axes, expressed in millimeters; default value: 60;
+- `modelheight`: the height of the output model along the rotation axes, expressed in millimeters; default value: 60;
 - `stock_length`: the lenght of the raw cylinder stock, expressed in millimeters; default value: 100;
 - `stock_diameter`: the diameter of the raw cylinder stock, expressed in millimeters; default value: 60;
 - `n_smooth_iterations`: number of Taubing smoothing iterations applied to temporarily remove the high frequencies; default value: 500;